adrian-gomez/swaggard/README.md

 -----------------------

-The main reason this gem exists is to avoid having to write by hand some information and use what rails already give us ie: controllers paths and methods paths.
+The main reason this gem exists is to avoid having to write by hand some information and use what rails already give us ie: controllers names and methods paths.

+And also:
+  - Bring support for Rails 4.
+  - Bring support for Swagger 2.
+  - Bring support for models (serializers).
-And also to bring support for rails 4 and swagger 2.
+  - Bring support for form and body params.
+  - and more...

 Installation
 ------------